-In the new economics of the service sector, the new success measurement calibrates the impact of employee engagement on the service quality delivered for building customer satisfaction and loyalty and finally assesses their impact on the financial performance (Heskett et al., 1994).
+In the new economics of the service sector, the new success measurement calibrate the impact of employee engagement on the service quality delivered for building customer satisfaction and loyalty, and finally assess their impact on the financial performance (Heskett et al., 1994).
 As stated by Ennew (2015), The Service-Profit-Chain outlines a series of causal links on how internal management of employees impacts the service quality, then the customer satisfaction and ultimately the financial performance.
-The Service-Profit-Chain requires a special kind of leader who understands the importance of maintaining an organizational culture centered around employees and service to customers.
-Such leaders display a willingness and ability to listen, spend ample time with employees and customers, and listen to employees' improvement suggestions.
+The Service-Profit-Chain requires a special kind of leader who understand the importance of maintaining an organizational culture centered around employees and service to customers.
+Such leaders display willingness and ability to listen, spend ample time with employees and customers, while listening to employees' improvement suggestion.
 They care about their employees and seriously work on selecting, tracking, and recognizing them (Heskett et al., 1994).
 Those qualities are found in a transformational leader.
-According to Fitzgerald and Schutte (2010), transformational leaders lead by building relationships with employees, understanding their needs, and developing.
+According to Fitzgerald and Schutte (2010), transformational leaders lead by building relationship with employees, understanding their needs, and helping them develop.
 The simple logic underlying the Service-Profit-Chain is instinctive yet compelling - care for your employees, they will care for your customers, and those satisfied customers will deliver a good financial performance (Ennew, 2015; Schneider & Bowen, 1985).